Cathedral of the Holy Family (Tafuna, American Samoa): Architecture

-Exterior

-Interior
+The exterior architecture of the church is modern, blending Samoan cultural elements with Catholic symbolism.
+The building is entirely white, with a large dome in the centre, featuring a symmetrical design.

 The interior of the church is noted for its mixture of European and local Samoan features in its design.
 This is demonstrated in the stained glass windows and numerous pieces of art adorning the cathedral.
 A 1991 painting by Duffy Sheridan features the Holy Family, with a Samoan beach as the setting.